tillitis/tkey-verification/README.md

 ## Weaknesses

 - The entire device is not proven.
-- The distribution of the vendor public key is sensitive.
-Since all trust is placed in the vendor's signature, all fails if the end user is tricked to use the wrong vendor public key.
+- The distribution of the provider's public key is sensitive.
+Since all trust is placed in the provider's signature, all fails if the end user is tricked to use the wrong public key.
 It's right now embedded in tkey-verification.
 - The distribution of the tkey-verification client app is sensitive, since if it is malicious it can just say "TKey is genuine!" without